 Another way to expand your horizons is by doing research into other people’s career paths.

 Kyle Elliott, a software development career coach based in San Francisco, said researching other people’s career paths can spark ideas for those who don’t yet have any definite long-term career goals.
 Elliott tells his clients to look up people with jobs that seem interesting, and consider the paths they took to get there.

 “That doesn’t mean you have to follow it,” he said.
 “But it can give you a blueprint, an idea of how they got there.”

 Real career paths can give insight into the diversity of people’s experiences.
-Look at the types of companies people work for and their job titles, but also the types of projects they worked on and certifications they have collected.
+Developers, for instance, can gain inspiration by looking at people’s job titles, the companies they work for, and also the types of projects they worked on and certifications they have collected.

 Perhaps pursuing similar projects or certifications would be helpful for broadening or deepening your learning.
 Activities such as volunteer work can build leadership skills and ongoing education can stretch and enhance your understanding of an industry, and allow you to contribute in new ways at your company.

 Elliott uses an interesting exercise when discussing long-term goals with clients.
 Instead of asking them to think five or even ten years into the future, he tells them to imagine themselves well into retirement.
 How would that version of themselves think back on their life?

 “Let’s imagine your 80-year-old self is on the phone,” Elliott said.
 “What advice is she giving you now?
 What does her life look like?
 How do we get there?”